MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 > [!NOTE]
 >
 > - Finance and operations apps tables are allowed only in Azure Synapse Link.
-Makers can't currently use them to build apps.
+Makers can't see them in the Tables area in Power Apps maker portal.
 > - You don't have to define finance and operations apps tables as virtual tables, and you don't have to enable change tracking for each table.
 >
 > To include finance and operations tables in Synapse Link, you must enable the [Delta lake feature](/power-apps/maker/data-platform/azure-synapse-link-delta-lake) in your Synapse Link profile.
 Finance and operations table selection isn't visible if your Synapse Link profile isn't configured for Delta lake.